Privacy Statement

 Your Data Choices

-You have a number of choices in relation to your personal information.
-These choices may be offered to you as data subject rights required by law.
-Data subject rights can differ depending on the state in which you reside and may be subject to legal limitations, but these choices include:
+The ACLU offers you several choices in relation to your personal information.
+These choices may be offered to you as data subject rights required by applicable law.
+Data subject rights established by law can differ depending on the state or U.S. territory in which you reside and may be subject to legal limitations.
+The choices that ACLU offers include:

-• Sales of Data.
+- Sales of Data.
 You have the choice to opt out of sales of data.
-In the ACLU context, we participate in exchanges of donor personal information with other nonpartisan organizations and nonprofit data cooperative vendors.
+In the ACLU context, we exchange donor personal information with other nonpartisan organizations and nonprofit data cooperative vendors.
 When you opt out of sales of data, you will be removed from both practices.

-2. Reviewing what we have: You have the choice to review the personal information we have about you.
-We do have to take into account the interests of others, so this is not an absolute right.
-We may charge a reasonable fee if your request is clearly unfounded, repetitive, or excessive.
+- Reviewing and correcting what we have: You have the choice to review and correct the personal information we have about you, and to review a list of the third parties to whom we may have transferred your personal information.
+We must consider the interests of others, so this is not an absolute right.
+If permitted by applicable law, we may charge a reasonable fee if your request is clearly unfounded, repetitive, or excessive.
 If we determine your request warrants a fee, we will notify you of the fee and explain that decision before completing your request.

-• Request a report.
+- Request your data report.
 You have the choice to request access to your personal information.
-This includes information on what categories of personal information we have collected and steward.
+This includes personal information we have collected and stewarded.

-• Request your data.
-You have the choice to receive your personal information in a structured, commonly used, and machine-readable format, and you may have the right to transmit that data to another entity.
+- Request your data export.
+You have the choice to receive your personal information in a structured, commonly-used, and machine-readable format, and you may have the right to transmit that data to another entity.

-3. Deleting what we have: You have the choice to request that we delete the personal information we have about you.
+- Deleting what we have: You have the choice to request that we delete the personal information we have about you, except information that is required or permitted to be kept in compliance with applicable law and obligations.
+If any personal information cannot be deleted, we will notify you when your request is complete.

-• Note: If you choose to delete your personal information from our systems, this will also unsubscribe you from all ACLU Organizations Communications and delete your membership, advocacy, and volunteer history with ACLU Organizations.
-You may re-subscribe to ACLU communications at any time, but this will not restore your past history with ACLU Organizations.
+- Note: If you choose to delete your personal information from our systems, your membership, donation, advocacy, and volunteer history with the ACLU Organizations will be irreversibly deleted.
+This will also unsubscribe you from all ACLU Organizations Communications and cancel any recurring donations.
+You may re-subscribe to ACLU communications at any time, but doing so will not restore your past history with ACLU Organizations.

 Submit a Data Choice Request

-You may submit a data choice request to us, or you may authorize another party to do so on your behalf using the mechanisms below.
+You may submit a data choice request to us using the mechanisms below.
 To make submitting Data Choice Requests as easy as possible, we have provided the following methods:

-3. Phone.
-You may also request a report, request your data, request to correct, or request to delete your data by calling our toll-free number (888) 597-4269.
-Please be sure to clearly articulate the request type.
-If our transcription service has not captured your request accurately, we may need to follow up with you to confirm the request type before we can begin the process.
+- Phone.
+You may request your data report, request your data export, request to correct, request a data transfer report, or request to delete your data by calling our toll-free number (888) 597-4269.
+Please be sure to clearly articulate your name, email address, phone number, and request type.
+If our transcription service has not captured your request accurately, we may need to follow up with you to confirm the request type before we can begin processing your request.

 Further notes on making Data Choice Requests:

-• Identity Verification.
+- Identity Verification.
 When you or an authorized agent on your behalf make a request, we will confirm your identity.
-We may reach out to you for additional information to verify your identity beyond what is included in your initial request.
+We may contact you for more information to verify your identity beyond what is included in your initial request.
 Information collected to verify your identity will never be used for any other purpose than to verify your identity to fulfill your request.
 To preserve privacy and further equity, we are committed to not using biometrics, social security numbers, or commercial credit bureau information as part of our identity verification process.

 Manage Your Privacy Online

-The internet, generally speaking, is not a private place.
-As you visit websites, use search engines, and conduct business on the internet, many different companies and organizations are gathering information about your online behavior by collecting information about your searches, visits, and transactions, and then matching that data with other information about you or leveraging algorithms to predict your behavior.
+The internet is not a private place.
+As you visit websites, use search engines, and conduct business on the internet, many different companies and organizations are gathering information about your online behavior, including your searches, visits, and transactions, and then matching that data with other information about you or leveraging algorithms to predict your behavior.
 There are some things you can do to prevent your information from being collected.
 We encourage you to read our blog post Easy Steps Everyone Can Take to Protect Their Digital Privacy to help protect your privacy online.

-Like most websites, our Sites collect and process a range of information about their visitors to enable functionality and to deliver requested services.
-In addition to information we automatically collect for our purposes (see Personal Information We Automatically Collect), our Digital Services include links to social media sites, links to other websites operated by third parties (e.g., a registration page for another nonprofit advocacy organization’s event, a third-party payment processor), and embedded media (e.g., YouTube videos) that may collect information about you when you choose to interact with them.
+Like most websites, our sites collect and process a range of information about their visitors to enable functionality and to deliver requested services.
+In addition to information we automatically collect for our purposes (see Personal Information We Automatically Collect), our Digital Services include links to social media sites, links to other websites operated by third parties (e.g., a registration page for another nonprofit advocacy organization’s event, a third-party payment processor), embedded media (e.g., YouTube videos), and embedded third-party applications that may collect information about you when you choose to interact with them.
 When you access this content, you are interacting directly with the third parties, whose data collection and other processing activities are governed by their privacy policies, and not by this Statement.
-When you view embedded media — hosted on other platforms, but viewable through the buttons we provide — you will remain on our Sites but you will be interacting with these third party’s online environment.
+When you view embedded media or interact with embedded third-party applications — hosted on other platforms, but viewable through the buttons we provide — you will remain on our sites but you will be interacting with these third party’s online environment.
 In these instances, we make clear that you are viewing external content when you click on buttons.

 How to Disable Cookies